Mathematics Graduate Course Work Scholarships for Grades 6-8 Teachers

 Principles to Actions: Ensuring Mathematical Success for All (NCTM 2014) suggests that creating effective classrooms and learning environments in every school and district will take leaders committed to support sustained professional development that engages teachers in continual growth of their mathematical knowledge for teaching, pedagogical content knowledge, and knowledge of students as learners of mathematics (p.
 114).

-The applicant must (1) be a current (on or before October 13, 2017) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 13, 2017) NCTM Pre-K-8 school membership ; (2) have taught school mathematics at least three years; and (3) intend to remain in teaching.
+The applicant must (1) be a current (on or before October 12, 2019) Essential or Premium member of NCTM or teach at a school with a current (on or before October 12, 2019) NCTM Pre-K-8 school membership ; (2) have taught school mathematics at least three years; and (3) intend to remain in teaching.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this scholarship are not eligible to reapply.
-Courses are to be completed between June 1, 2018, and May 31, 2019.
+Courses are to be completed between June 1, 2020, and May 31, 2021.

 Note: This scholarship is awarded to an individual teacher.
 The Internal Revenue Service classifies scholarship payments in two ways: a non-taxable scholarship and a taxable scholarship.
 Awardees are responsible for reporting taxable scholarships and remitting any tax due with their personal income tax return.
 Additional information is available in IRS Publication 970, "Tax Benefits for Education" or from your tax professional.